 Strip-Cut Shredders

-• How they work: These are the most basic, cutting paper into long, narrow strips.
-Think of it like cutting spaghetti.
+- How they work: These shredders cut paper into long, narrow strips, similar to spaghetti.

 Cross-Cut Shredders

-• How they work: The most prevalent type for offices, cross-cut shredders slice paper both lengthwise and crosswise, creating smaller, confetti-like pieces (squares or diamonds).
+- How they work: The most common type for offices, cross-cut shredders slice paper both lengthwise and crosswise, creating smaller, confetti-like pieces (squares or diamonds).

-• Pros: Significantly more secure than strip-cut, making data recovery much more difficult.
-Good balance of security, speed, and capacity.
+- Pros: Significantly more secure than strip-cut, making data recovery much more difficult.
+Offers a good balance of security, speed, and capacity.

 Micro-Cut Shredders

-• How they work: These are the titans of security, grinding paper into incredibly tiny particles, almost like dust.
+- How they work: These shredders provide the highest security, grinding paper into incredibly tiny particles, almost like dust.

 Commercial vs. Industrial: What’s the Difference?